Dynatrace-APAC/Workshop-BizOps/Prerequisite Actions/README.md

 The following conatins the instructions to create the easyTravel application which will be used during this workshop.

 You will need your **tenant id**, **API token** and **PaaS token**.

-API token requires the following permissions:
+The API token requires the following permissions:
 - Access problem and event feed, metrics, and topology
 - Create and read synthetic monitors, locations, and nodes
 - Read configuration